upb-lea/meta_RL_PMSM/README.md

 ## Commissioning Buffer Sampling

+<p align="center"> <img src="Supplementary/dessca_samples.png" width="600"> </p>

 This thesis' context was designed to be static.
 Therefore, a comprehensive input had to be selected.
 This was done by sampling the state/action space using [DESSCA](https://github.com/max-schenke/DESSCA).
-Executing the script [DESSCA_Sampling.py](Code/Data_Selection/DESSCA_Sampling.py) will result in samples for the context generation saved in the [Save](Save/DESSCA_Samples/) folder.
+Executing the script [DESSCA_Sampling.py](Code/Data_Selection/DESSCA_Sampling.py) will result in samples which will be used to gather data for the commisioning buffers from the motors.
+These samples are saved in the [Save](Save/DESSCA_Samples/) folder.
 Additionally, [test episode initializations](Save/DESSCA_Samples/test_routine_samples.npy) are sampled and saved with the execution of the DESSCA_Sampling.py script.

-<p align="center"> <img src="Supplementary/dessca_samples.png" width="600"> </p>